cburgmer/csscritic/README.md

 How it works
 ------------

 CSS critic checks your current layout constantly against a reference image you have provided in the past.
-If your layout breaks (or changes - regression tests can't tell) your tests fail.
+If your layout breaks (or simply changes - CSS critic can't tell) your tests fail.

 *Get started:*